PeterCamilleri/CX16/utilities/branches/README.md

 # The branches.i65 file

-This is an include file full of macros that assist CX16 programmers in enhancing the branch instructions of the 65C02 processor.
+This is a top level include file that includes files full of macros that assist CX16 programmers in enhancing the branch instructions of the 65C02 processor.
 It consists of a number of utility macros that are normally included in a source file with the following line of code:

     .include "branches.i65"